 1986 Marshawn (‘The Beast’) Lynch, Oakland CA, NFL running back (2014 Super Bowl champion Seattle Seahawks)

 BS REASONS TO PARTY . . .

-• “Earth Day”, the 45th anniversary of the international celebration of the planet we all call home.
-Begun in 1970, it’s now the largest environmental event worldwide.
-Last year, people in close to 200 countries participated in events that addressed environmental issues.
+• “Earth Day”, begun in 1970 and now the largest environmental event worldwide.
+Last year, people in more than 190 countries participated in events that addressed environmental issues.

 • “Girl Guide/Scout Leader Appreciation Day”, observed since 1982 to honor the many adult volunteers who help keep the program running.
 Thanks, ‘Brown Owl’!